-Children less than 14 years old are welcome in most areas of the hospital but must be directly supervised by an adult who is not the patient.
-Units with immunocompromised patients might need to restrict visits by children in order to protect and the child's health.
+Children less than 14 years old are welcome in most areas of the hospital but must be directly supervised by an adult who is not the patient/resident.
+Units with immunocompromised patients/residents might need to restrict visits by children in order to protect the patient/resident and the child's health.
 Please check with your care team if unsure.